javipalanca/spade/docs/usage.rst

         dummy.stop()

-As you can see, we have defined a custom behaviour called MyBehav that inherits from the spade.Behaviour.Behaviour class, the default class for all behaviours.
+As you can see, we have defined a custom behaviour called MyBehav that inherits from the spade.behaviour.CyclicBehaviour class, the default class for all behaviours.
 This class represents a cyclic behaviour with no specific period, that is, a loop-like behaviour.

 You can see that there is a coroutine called ``on_start()`` in the behaviour.
 This method is similar to the ``setup()`` method of the agent class but it is run in the async loop.
 It is executed just before the main iteration of the